 The exhibition’s final section explores the themes of power, trust, and belief.
 We commissioned five cartographers to create maps of Massachusetts using a curated data set provided by the map center.
 For this section of the show, titled “Same Data, Different Stories,” we asked each cartographer to create two maps that would illustrate how the same data could be used to support different headlines.

 Here’s a sampling of objects from the show, which can be viewed in full here.
-When the Boston Public Library reopens, the exhibition will be on display at the map center.
+When the Boston Public Library reopens, the exhibition will be on display at the map center, a nonprofit organization established in 2004 by the library and Norman B. Leventhal ’38, a real estate developer, philanthropist, and avid map collector.
 (Exhibition dates and times will be announced on the Leventhal Map and Education website.)

 This map is from the “Why Persuade?” section of the show and was produced in 1988 by the Radioactive Waste Campaign with the goal of sounding the alarm about the danger of nuclear weapons.
 By visualizing the transportation routes of nuclear materials, the map seeks to portray a nationwide threat.
 The mapmaker borrowed the visual technique of a flow map, using route lines to show the direction of movement and color-coding them according to the type of material being transported.
 However, spacing out the lines gives viewers the impression that vast swaths of the country are in the path of nuclear weapon components.
 For example, one single route in South Carolina is outlined by nine different lines and covers more than half the state.